 Not scheduling Logic Hooks and Workflows

 Logic hooks define the various actions to execute when an event is triggered.
 It is important to know that workflows and logic hooks can run simultaneously in SugarCRM, failure to address these tends affect the time it takes to save a record.
 In order to deal with this, you can set up conditions to schedule these processes in such a way that workflows and record saving comes into play after a certain number or logic hooks have been executed.
 Alternating these processes will improve record saving time.

 So, everything comes down to having a good idea of your business process that you want to automate through Advances workflows in SugarCRM.
 But that alone will not cut it, you will need to understand how to effectively use all your tools and resources that are at your disposal and get your head around all SugarCRM services available for you.

 Rolustech is a SugarCRM Certified Developer & Partner Firm.
-We have helped more than 500 firms with various SugarCRM integrations and customizations.
+We have helped more than 500 firms with various SugarCRM integrations, customizations and migrations.
 Get in touch today for your FREE consultation session.
 We will be happy to assist you.